 No-one will ever understand or have the same passion for your business as you do.
 Which is why the best person to generate solid leads and land new customers for your company, will always be you.

-But that doesn’t mean outsourcing part of your sales process, such as by calling on the services of an external lead generation company, can’t have a place within the marketing mix.
+But that doesn’t mean outsourcing part of your sales process, such as by calling on the services of external lead generation companies, can’t have a place within the marketing mix.

 If you’re a new business and still trying to figure out what the best sales process is going to be for you, then in this article will provide lots of different options to help guide your plans.

 If you’re a business that’s been at it a while and has a defined sales process, then you may be inspired to re-evaluate your process and see if there’s any potential for improvement.

 Enhancing your lead generation strategy

 Simply offering great products and services alone just isn’t going to cut it in today’s competitive marketplace.
 You need a strong lead generation strategy in place and the right tools to help you ensure you achieve the maximum impact.

 Many B2Bs follow a tried and tested formula – they will use a well-structured and thought out inbound marketing plan to position their company as a leader in their field.
 Then, using account-based marketing methods, or content marketing, start attracting leads.

 While this approach can work wonders in the long term, it takes time to pick up momentum and for useful results to start coming through.
 But what about the short-term?

 Lead generation companies are one option.

 No matter how much online marketing you do, at some point, you’ll probably need to start talking to prospects.
 The aim of any call will depend on many things, including how cold or warm a lead is, how interested they may be in doing business with you, and what outcome you wish to achieve.

 Sometimes, all you may want is to better qualify a lead.
 In another instance, you will be aiming to set up an appointment.
 You may even be a B2B that conducts its entire sales process over the phone, or by email.